arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/README.md

 The IResearch functionality is exposed to ArangoDB via the the ArangoSearch view API because the ArangoSearch view is merely an identity transformation applied onto documents stored in linked collections of the same ArangoDB database.
-In plain terms an ArangoSearch view only allows filtering and sorting of documents located in collections of the same database.
+In plain terms an ArangoSearch view only allows searching and sorting of documents located in collections of the same database.
 The matching documents themselves are returned as-is from their corresponding collections.